Keep reading to know...

 2. Makeup remover

 If you are a fan of the oil cleansing method, this little insider tip is just for you.
-Baby oil can be used as a makeup remover as it can help dissolve makeup and dirt buildup.
+Baby oil for adult skin can work wonders as a makeup remover as it can help dissolve makeup and dirt buildup.
 Just massage a thin layer of the oil into your face and wipe away with a cotton washcloth.
 Always follow-up with a face wash to completely wash away all the residue.

 Baby oil can also be used to make makeup corrections while applying it.
 Use a Q-tip to wipe away any wobbly lines or accidental smudges.
 Make sure to avoid the eye area.